Yo San University Library

 The reference collection includes handbooks, manuals, directories, encyclopedias, medical dictionaries, copies of the current Physicians Desk Reference (PDR), study guides for licensing examinations, as well as a selection of important publications.
 Overall, the collection provides students with information on diagnoses, treatment, etiology, supplement and therapeutic intervention for their research as well as their clinical experiences.
 The majority of all holdings are in English, with a small number of books in Chinese.

-The YSU library provides access to severeal online journals and databases in the areas of Western and Integrative Medicine, as well as providing a comprehensive list of Internet resources relating to TCM, Herbal, and Allopathic Medicine..
+The YSU library provides access to several online journals and databases in the areas of Western and Integrative Medicine, as well as providing a comprehensive list of Internet resources relating to Traditional Chinese Medicine, Acupuncture, and Herbal Medicine.
 The library also maintains a collection of journals that are no longer in publication.

 The primary cataloging system used is the National Library of Medicine.
 For holdings that are not included in that system the library uses the Library of Congress system.